chaz-clark/itm220_streamlit_app_test/README.md

 streamlit run streamlit_app.py
 ```

 The app will open in your browser at `http://localhost:8501`.
 If it doesn't open, try a different browser and copy the URL manually.

 Explore the sample app with preloaded users (`Alice`, `Bob`, `Charlie`).
 Try adding, editing, deleting users, and transferring age.

 ---

-### ☁️ Step 2: Deploy the Working Example to the Cloud
+### ☁️ Step 2 (optional): Deploy the Working Example to the Cloud

 After running locally and confirming it works: